emsesp/docs/README.md

 ## Installing

 Easiest way is to run pip as a module (https://realpython.com/what-is-pip/#using-pip-in-a-python-virtual-environment).
-On Linux to install pip use:
+On Linux to install pip and this projects dependencies use:

 - `python3 -m venv venv` to create the virtual environment
 - `source ./venv/bin/activate` to enter it